nagarajalva5790/GRAPHQL-API-MONGODB/README.md

 # GRAPHQL-API-MONGODB
-This is code report APIs created using GraphQL and MongoDB databased
+GRAPHQL-API-MONGODB is a code repository containing API endpoints built using GraphQL and a MongoDB database.